atomdmac/suicidehax/README.md

-suicidehax
+SuicideHax
 ==========

 Yet another Roguelike/Nethack-inspired project.
+Based on the Jaws.JS and ROT.JS frameworks.